Laser radiation emitted for the laser system can be harmful if proper procedures are not followed.

 - Laser constitutes invisible infrared light that can cause permanent eye damage.

-- Laser also consists of direct as well as scattered light.
+- Lasers also consist of direct as well as scattered light.

-- Scattered light from laser can result from contact with metallic and reflective surfaces.
+- Scattered light from lasers can result from contact with metallic and reflective surfaces.

 An Electrical Hazard